Strengthened accreditation of initial teacher education programs

 Find out more: Initial teacher education accreditation panel review outcomes (204KB PDF)

-The implementation of the revised Standards and Procedures will commence in 2016.
+The implementation of the revised Standards and Procedures commenced in 2016.

 Providers should contact their local teacher regulatory authority to discuss their individual circumstances.